ChrisRegado/newrelic-watch/README.md

 The New Relic Watchface is an app for the [Pebble smartwatch](http://getpebble.com) that puts key performance metrics from your New Relic-monitored app on your wrist.
-It will automatically refresh at a regular interval to keep the data fresh.
+It will automatically refresh at a regular interval to keep the info up to date.
 Oh, and it tells you what time it is.

 This watchface requires at least Pebble app 2.0 on your phone and Pebble OS 2.0 on your watch.